Siddhartha3252/Siddhartha3252/README.md

 - 📫 How to reach me **sidvastva@gmail.com**

-- ⚡ Fun fact **Only one planet is there in whole universe like Earth🌍🤔**
+- ⚡ Fun fact **Earth is the only planet in the whole universe like it.🌍🤔**

 <h3 align="left">Connect with me:</h3>
 <p align="left">